Dear Vanguard Community,

 In addition to the pinning presentation, the program included a powerful address given by student speaker, Richard Moorehead, an ICU nurse for 23 years, and current ICU clinical supervisor at Saddleback Memorial Medical Center.

 Moorehead never suspected that he would be headed back to school at age 50.
 As an ICU nurse at Saddleback Memorial, Moorehead worked in the same facility as Paulette Scherr, a charge nurse and Vanguard University nursing student at the time.
 She motivated him to pursue his degree, and eventually, Moorehead enrolled and got started.
 Paulette Scherr graduated Summa Cum Laude from Vanguard University in 2012, and soon after passed away after a battle with cancer.
 Moorehead knew he had to finish his nursing degree, with Paulette in the back of his mind.

 “She was my motivator,” said Moorehead.

-Richard Moorehead completed the RN to BSN program at Vanguard University in December, and will be walking with the Class of 2016 in May.
+Richard Moorehead completed the RN to BSN program at Vanguard University in December.
 He is originally from Cleveland, Ohio and currently resides in Laguna Niguel, California.